What We Do

 Transcending traditional disciplines to tackle fundamental problems

 Creating leaders with the cross-disciplinary skills and knowledge to use neural sciences to solve tomorrow’s problems

-Engage the community to communicate the importance of basic and applied neural sciences and the unique contributions of CMNI
+Engage the community to communicate the importance of basic and applied neural sciences and the unique contributions of NI

 The courage to take risks and challenge convention